zaubers8/VBA-Projects/README.md

 Being motivated to solve the pain points and after experiencing them by myself in daily activities of Sales Operations, I developed the solution "VBA scripts for non-technical users".
 The project aims to automate most popular excel processes, to free users from being trapped in repetitive & exhausted actitives, which reduce their productivity at the end.

-One special feature of the scripts: They are simply "drag-and-drop" for non-technical business users and require no preexisting coding knowledge!
+One special feature of the scripts: They are simply "drag-and-drop" for non-technical business users and require no preexisting coding knowledge.

-# Enjoy Coding
+Enjoy Coding!